 Programs in past seasons have included the Fifth and Eighth Symphonies of Beethoven, the Unfinished Symphony of Schubert, and such popular works as the Barber’s Adagio and the Rimsky-Korsakov Capriccio Espagnol.

 The Rutgers Sinfonia also sponsors a concerto competition for Sinfonia performers each fall.
 The winner of the competition performs with the Sinfonia during the spring concert.

-String auditions for Sinfonia will be held on Wednesday, September 5, 7-10 p.m. in Nicholas Music Center.
-RESULTS
+String auditions for Sinfonia will take place Wednesday, September 4, 7:30-10 p.m., in Nicholas Music Center.

 Those auditioning need only prepare a solo work of their choice.

-Rehearsals for Rutgers Sinfonia take place Wednesday evenings 7:30-10 p.m. in RH104
+Rehearsals for Rutgers Sinfonia take place Wednesday evenings 7:30-10 p.m. in Rehearsal Hall 104.

-Concert date is Wednesday, November 14 at 7:30 p.m. in Nicholas Auditorium.
-Syllabi and repertoire will be handed out at first rehearsal on Wednesday, September 12 or you may download it here for both fall and spring.
+Concert date is Wednesday, November 20, 7:30 p.m. in Nicholas Auditorium.
+Syllabi and repertoire will be handed out at first rehearsal on Wednesday, September 11, or you may download it here for both fall and spring.